-- the work of the internal auditor; - the work of the external auditors; - the financial management and governance self-assessment process; - the work of the executive managers within the Academy Trust who have responsibility for the development and maintenance of the internal control framework.
+- the work of the internal auditor - the financial management and governance self-assessment process; - the work of the executive managers within the Academy Trust who have responsibility for the development and maintenance of the internal control framework. - the work of the external auditor; - correspondence from ESFA e.g. FNtl/Ntl and 'minded to' letters.

-The accounting officer has been advised of the implications of the result of their review of the system of internal control by the finance and general purposes committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+The accounting officer has been advised of the implications of the result of their review of the system of internal control by the audit and risk committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.

-OAKWOOD PARK GRAMMAR SCHOOL (A Company Limited by Guarantee) GOVERNANCE STATEMENT (CONTINUED) Approved by order of the members of the Boby: ard of Trustees on 13 December 2021 and signed on their behalf Shireen Razey Chair of Trustees Kevin Moody Accounting Officer
+Approved by order of the members of the Board of Trustees on their behalf by:

+14th December 2022

+and signed on

+Shireen Razey Chair of Trustees

+Kevin MoodyAccounting Officer